jingyil66/fda-guidance-rag/README.md

 # FDA Guidance Search & RAG Chatbot

-A Retrieval-Augmented Generation (RAG) chatbot that enables multi-turn Q&A over FDA medical guidance documents.
-The system integrates PDF guidelines, metadata, and hybrid retrieval to provide accurate, grounded answers using OpenAI LLMs.
+FDA-RAG-Assistant is a Retrieval-Augmented Generation (RAG) chatbot designed for interactive question answering over FDA medical guidance documents.
+The system leverages PDF guidelines and associated metadata to provide accurate, context-aware responses, powered by OpenAI LLMs.
+It combines document retrieval, semantic search, and vector-based embeddings to ensure answers are grounded in official FDA content.

 ## Dataset